MiguelDiLalla/MiguelDiLalla.github.io/content/bio_new.md

 ## A Self-Taught Mind with a Builder's Soul

-> *"Technology, like art, flourishes when its creator lives broadly."* ✨
+> *"I build to understand.
+And I understand to keep building."* ✨

 ---